RasaAI/RIA/early-warning-system-banking-ml-vs-stat/market_risk_model/README.md

 ## 🙌 Acknowledgements

-Thanks to the organizing team Rasa Institute of Analytics and Rasa.Ai Labs of the hackathon for the opportunity, and the contributors of open-source tools and research that made this project possible.
+Thanks to the organizing team, Rasa Institute of Analytics, and Rasa.AI Labs of the hackathon for the opportunity, and the contributors of open-source tools and research that made this project possible.

 ---